 1943: Left wing Alex Smart becomes the first player to score three goals in his NHL debut.
 Smart also has an assist for a four-point game in Montreal's 5-1 win against Chicago at the Forum.
 Smart plays eight games in his NHL career, finishing with five goals and seven points, before being returned to senior hockey.

-    1984: Mike Bossy scores his 400th goal in his 506th NHL game,a 4-2 victory for the New York Islanders against the New York Rangers at Nassau Coliseum.
+1984: Mike Bossy scores his 400th goal in his 506th NHL game,a 4-2 victory for the Islanders against the Rangers at Nassau Coliseum.
 Bossy becomes the fastest player in League history to score 400 goals (a mark later broken by Wayne Gretzky).

-    1988: Denis Potvin of the Islanders becomes the first NHL defenseman to score 300 goals when he gets a power-play goal in the second period of an 8-5 victory against the Quebec Nordiques at Nassau Coliseum.
-Potvin, already the first NHL defenseman to reach 1,000 points, scores goal No. 300 when he picks up a loose puck in the high slot and beats Nordiques goaltender Ron Tugnutt through traffic from 35 feet.
-The game is stopped for several minutes as Potvin receives a standing ovation.
+1988: Denis Potvin becomes the first defenseman in NHL history to score 300 goals when he gets a power-play goal in the second period of the Islanders' 8-5 victory against the Quebec Nordiques at Nassau Coliseum.
+Potvin, already the first NHL defenseman to reach 1,000 NHL points, scores goal No. 300 when he picks up a loose puck in the high slot and beats Quebec goaltender Ron Tugnutt through traffic from 35 feet.
+The game is stopped for several minutes when Potvin receives a standing ovation.
 He retires at the end of the season with NHL-record totals (since surpassed) of 310 goals and 1,052 points.

 Video: Denis Potvin was captain of Islanders' 1980s dynasty